Spitfire (2018 film)

-Spitfire is a 2018 British documentary feature film about the history of the Supermarine Spitfire and its last surviving pilots during World War II.
+Spitfire is a 2018 British documentary feature film about the history of the Supermarine Spitfire during World War II and its last surviving pilots.
 The film was released in commemoration of the centenary of the Royal Air Force and features narration by Charles Dance.

 Synopsis

-Using archival footage and new aerial footage of surviving Spitfires filmed over Southern England and the Cliffs of Dover, the film traces the history of the plane's development beginning with its design inspiration from a seaplane designed by manufacturer Supermarine that won the 1931 Schneider Trophy.
-The documentary also uses clips from the 1942 film The First of the Few in which director and lead actor Leslie Howard portrays Spitfire designer R.J.
-Mitchell.
+Using archival footage and new aerial footage of surviving Spitfires filmed over southern England and the cliffs of Dover, the film traces the history of the plane's development beginning with its design inspiration from a seaplane designed by R. J. Mitchell and built by Supermarine that won the 1931 Schneider Trophy.
+The documentary also uses clips from the 1942 film The First of the Few in which director and lead actor Leslie Howard portrays the first Spitfire's designer R. J. Mitchell, who died in 1937 and was eventually succeeded as chief designer by Joseph Smith.
 The film then follows the evolving design and roles of the Spitfire through the Battle of Britain, the Siege of Malta, the Normandy landings, until its eventual retirement after the war.

-The documentary interviews modern day pilots, museum curators, and several surviving members of fighter squadrons and the air auxiliaries, such as RAF flying ace Tom Neil and Air Transport Auxiliary pilot Mary Ellis, one of the last surviving women British pilots from the World War II.
-At the end of the film, Ellis is shown being reunited with Spitfire MV154 which bears Ellis' original signature from 1944, which she again signed on film.
+The documentary interviews modern-day pilots, museum curators, and several surviving members of fighter squadrons and the air auxiliaries, such as RAF flying ace Tom Neil and Air Transport Auxiliary pilot Mary Ellis, one of the last surviving British women pilots from World War II.
+At the end of the film, Ellis is shown being reunited with Spitfire MV154 which bears her original signature from 1944, which she again signed on camera.
 Both Neil and Ellis died just days after the film's release.
 The film is dedicated to "the memory of the pilots of all nations who flew and fought in the Second World War."

 Release

 The documentary held its world premiere on July 9, 2018 at the Curzon Mayfair Cinema in London as part of the 100th year celebrations of the Royal Air Force.
 The premiere was attended by narrator Charles Dance, TV personality Carol Vorderman (an honorary Group Captain for the RAF Air Cadets), and guest-of-honor Sqn Ldr.
 Alan Scott, one of the Spitfire flying aces featured in the film.

-Prior to its public release, the filmmakers held previews in RAF bases, and in select cinemas near important sites to the Spitfire's history such as Southampton (the site of its maiden flight and Supermarine's former factory), Stoke-on-Trent (the birthplace of R.J.
-Mitchell) and Solihull (near the former Castle Bromwich Aircraft Factory.)
+Prior to its public release, the film-makers held previews in RAF bases and in select cinemas near sites important to the Spitfire's history, such as Southampton (the site of its maiden flight and Supermarine's former factory), Stoke-on-Trent (the birthplace of R. J. Mitchell) and Solihull (near the former Castle Bromwich Aircraft Factory.)